LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 By default ALB doesnt protect you from Injection attacks.
 U need to associate WACL to ALB and then it prevent Injection and other attacks.

+**AWS WAF does not support NLB.** One option is to configure CloudFront distribution with NLB as the origin and associate AWS WAF to the CloudFront distribution.

 ### Firewall Manager

 Administraction and maintaince task in multiple accounts( Manage WAF rules, Shield Advanced, Security Groups across accounts)